 Josie's Place is proud of its community outreach efforts and was a presence at several events including the Modesto Pride Conference, Mental Health Diversity Week, and Community Outreach and Youth Leadership forums.
-There was also an opportunity for youth at the drop-in center to "give back" to the community.
-Youth conducted canned food drives for TAY with families in need and provided coffee and doughnuts to the homeless in Modesto.
+There was also an opportunity for youth at the dropin center to "give back" to the community.
+Youth conducted canned food drives for TAYA with families in need and provided coffee and doughnuts to the homeless in Modesto.

 The approved expansion of Josie's Place and Josie's TRAC are other highlights that will greatly improve services and access.
-The funding will add two new Clinical Services Technicians to expand hours of the Drop-In Center and accommodate the underserved TAY adults.
+The funding will add two new Clinical Services Technicians to expand hours of the Drop-In Center and accommodate the underserved TAYA adults.
 The expansion of Josie's TRAC will provide the program with additional staffing capacity to expand the FSP to include 10 to 12 more clients.

-The TAY population is always shifting due to constantly changing life circumstances.
+The TAYA population is always shifting due to constantly changing life circumstances.
 Working with young people to build their ego strength and skills is a challenge.
 Getting to the Drop-In Center can be another challenge for students who attend school or work jobs.
 Transportation is another barrier due to limited bus service.

-Program Results A total of 454 individuals (200 from ISS and 254 from Drop-In Center) were served at Josie's Place.
-The average number of clinical services per individuals was five (5).
-The average number of case management services per individual was 10.
-How Much?
-169% of the annual targeted number of individuals served was met.
-(Target=150) The average length of treatment is between eight (8) months to one (1) and a half years for the Service Team.
-The average length of treatment for TRAC is one (1) and a half years.
-How Well?
-71% (32/45) of surveyed participants indicated that they deal more effectively with daily problems as a result of receiving services.
-54% (24/45) of surveyed participants indicated that they feel they belong to their community as a result of receiving services.
-62% (28/45) of surveyed participants reported that they better able to take care of their needs.
-Mental Health Statistics Improvement Program (MHSIP) Consumer Survey Is Anyone Better Off?
+- A total of 454 individuals (200 from ISS and 254 from Drop-In Center) were served at Josie's Place - The average number of clinical services per individuals was five (5) - The average number of case management services per individual was 10

+169% of the annual targeted number of individuals served was met (Target=150) The average length of treatment is between eight (8) months to one (1) and a half years for the Service Team The average length of treatment for TRAC is one (1) and a half years How Well?
+The average length of treatment for TRAC is one (1) and a half years 71% (32/45) of surveyed participants indicated that they deal more effectively with daily problems as a result of receiving services 54% (24/45) of surveyed participants indicated that they feel they belong to their community as a result of receiving services 62% (28/45) of surveyed participants reported that they better able to take care of their needs Is Anyone Better Off Mental Health Statistics Improvement Program (MHSIP) Consumer Survey